thegraphn/you_conscious/README.md

 `python3 merged_datafeeds.py /home/backend/backend/`

 Now you have the merged file.
-You can downlaod it and put into `you_conscious/data_processing/data_working_directory/merged`
+You can download it and put into `you_conscious/data_processing/data_working_directory/merged`

+e.g.

+`scp root@54.37.73.34:/home/backend/backend/datafeeds_preprocessing/merged_datafeeds/merged.zip /home/conny/repositories/you_conscious/data_processing/data_working_directory/merged`

+Please be aware the path might not be 100% the same :)

 #### Run the app on your pc